Lamden/docs/docs/lamdejs.md

 ```

 ## Network and API
-Create a network instance will allow you to call the masternode API.
+Create a network instance that will allow you to call the masternode API.
 This class takes a "networkInfo" object as described above.

 ### Create new Network instance

 ```javascript
 const Lamden = require('lamden-js')

 let testnet = new Lamden.Network({
     name: 'Lamden Public Testnet',